awsdocs/amazon-emr-management-guide/doc_source/emr-troubleshoot-error-hive.md

 ## Did you encounter a syntax error in the Hive script?<a name="emr-troubleshoot-error-hive-1"></a>

  If a step fails, look at the `stdout` file of the logs for the step that ran the Hive script\.
 If the error is not there, look at the `syslog` file of the task attempt logs for the task attempt that failed\.
-For more information, see [View Log Files](emr-manage-view-web-log-files.md)\.
+For more information, see [View log files](emr-manage-view-web-log-files.md)\.

 ## Did a job fail when running interactively?<a name="emr-troubleshoot-error-hive-2"></a>

  If you are running Hive interactively on the master node and the cluster failed, look at the `syslog` entries in the task attempt log for the failed task attempt\.
-For more information, see [View Log Files](emr-manage-view-web-log-files.md)\.
+For more information, see [View log files](emr-manage-view-web-log-files.md)\.

 ## Are you having trouble loading data to or from Amazon S3 into Hive?<a name="emr-troubleshoot-error-hive-3"></a>